Q&A: An Interview by AllAuthor.com

 Where do you think your strength and weakness lies, pertaining to books that you have published so far?

 I think my weakness in writing is not having a plot or an outline.
 I tend to string it along like Lee Child did, solving the problem as it arises.
 That’s bad for writing to market.
 Not thinking about how to capitalize on the first impression that can be gained from Amazon’s “Look Inside” preview feature.

-My strength I think is my adequate command of English.
-I can write with poetic justice, humor, with good enough vocabulary and grammar to not bore the readers.
-I am also careful with my spellings, word choices.
+My strength, I think, is my adequate command of English.
+I can write with poetic justice, and humor, with good enough vocabulary and grammar to not bore the readers.
+I am also careful with my spelling and word choices.

 What is the major obstacle that you faced while writing your book, An Immoral Erotic Parable of American Eve & African Adam?